13 Questions to Ask a Roofing Contractor

 10. “How Long Have You Been in the Area?”

 Besides selecting a local company to avoid roofing scams, you’ll want to go for a company with a positive reputation and a long history of providing services in the area.
-It’s usually better to go for a company with many positive years, going back many years.
-Otherwise, you’re taking a chance that may or may not prove to provide positive results.
+It’s usually better to go for a company with many positive reviews going back many years.
+Otherwise, you’re gambling if they are going to do a good job on your home.

-Red Flag Answer: From out of the area.
-(This could be a roofing scam.)
+Red Flag Answer: We are based outside this area (this could be a roofing scam.)

 11. “When Will My Dumpster and Materials Be Delivered?
-When Will They Be Picked Up?”
+When Will The Dumpster Be Picked Up?”

 A dumpster and materials will need to be delivered to your residence in preparation for the reroofing project.
 In most situations you want the dumpster and materials to be delivered as close to the start of the job as possible.
 Usually, this means the day before.